 The Problem of Being Alone Together

-The problem, simply, is that of being alone together. ...
-Isolation is a special pitfall to the couples in the wilderness.
-Key to the domestic economy, as crucial as loading firewood, are measures the couple take to avoid crowding each other, rubbing up against each other to the point of irritation." - Randall Roorda [Source: "Wilderness Wives: Domestic Economy and Women's Participation in Nature," in This Elusive Land: Women and the Canadian Environment.
+each other, rubbing up against each other to the point of irritation." - Randall Roorda [Source: "Wilderness Wives: Domestic Economy and Women's Participation in Nature," in This Elusive Land: Women and the Canadian Environment.
 Melody Hessing, Rebecca Raglon, and Catriona Sandilands, eds.
 Vancouver: UBC Press, 2005, p.
 46.]

 Kathrene Pinkerton and her husband Robert, who, like Nan and Richard Morenus, had moved from New York City to live in a one-room cabin in northern Ontario, recognized that they each needed their own space.
 Pinkerton wrote the following in her 1939 book Wilderness Wife which Nan had read: